 Choose your words wisely

-One reason an ATS bot rejects a resume is that it could be missing keywords related to the job you’re applying for.
+One reason ATS bots reject resumes is your document could be missing keywords related to the job you’re applying for.
 Keywords, or short phrases, can usually be found in the posted job description for what a company is looking for in an employee.

 These may include skills, certifications, credentials, degrees and other qualifications a hiring manager is looking for in a candidate.